PuruVJ/puruvjdev/src/blog/stencil-router-events.md

 date: 3 June, 2020 01:46
 ---

 Hey Stencil user!
-Are you using the official [StencilJS Router](https://github.com/ionic-team/stencil-router/wiki) and can't find how to detect route change events?
+Are you using the official <a href="https://github.com/ionic-team/stencil-router/wiki" target="_blank" rel="noopener">StencilJS Router</a> and can't find how to detect route change events?
 Don't worry, my friend!
 You will find all the answers here.

 So, is there an `onRouteChange` event somewhere?
 Or something like `router.subscribe`?

 Nope.
 Its much simpler.
-Much much simpler, but for some reason, its not documented in the official Wiki (As of the time of writing), resulting in people using the [`ion-router`](https://ionicframework.com/docs/api/router) instead, where everything is very very well documented.
+Much much simpler, but for some reason, its not documented in the official Wiki (As of the time of writing), resulting in people using the <a href="https://ionicframework.com/docs/api/router" target="_blank" rel="noopener">`ion-router`</a> instead, where everything is very very well documented.

 I myself had to port an application from Stencil Router to Ion router just because of this very reason, and it was a total pain.